The Last Burial

 The Last Burial is a 2000 Nigerian classic supernatural film, directed by Lancelot Oduwa Imasuen.

 Plot

-This movie tells a story of a man who had financial difficulties, as a result of his predicament he was introduced to an occult group by his friends, as result of being introduced he had to make some human sacrifices.
-For years the man enjoyed good life, then it was time for him to die.
-When he died his burial created a lot of problem.
+This movie tells a story of a man who had financial difficulties.
+As a result of his predicament, he was introduced to an occult group by his friends.
+Because of this, he had to make some human sacrifices.
+For years the man enjoyed a good life, then it was time for him to die.
+When he died his burial created a lot of problems.
 The film was based on the real life happenings surrounding the death of Ogbuefi Nnamani.